HellRok/Taylor/README.md

     ```
 3. You should now just be able to run `rake` and wait a few seconds.
 4. The final binary will be located on `dist/linux/debug/taylor`.
-5. **Optional**: if you want the nice command line interface, you'll need to run it:
+5. **Optional**: if you want the nice command line interface, you'll need to run this:
      ```console
       $ ./dist/linux/debug/taylor ./cli-tool/cli.rb
       ```